radiovisual/birdwatch/readme.md

 $ npm install --save birdwatch
 ```

-**Step 2:** Add your twitter app credentials to the configuration file
+**Step 2:** Add your Twitter App Credentials via environment variables

-  1. Open the file `node_modules/birdwatch/birdwatch-config.js`
-  2. Update the file with your Twitter App credentials.
-  3. Rename the file to `local-config.js`
+There are a number of ways to set environment variables in your app, some depend on your operating system.
+I use [dotenv](https://github.com/motdotla/dotenv), but you can use
+the command line, or npm.
+No matter what method you choose, your environment variables should have the following names:

+- `CONSUMER_KEY` : Your Twitter Consumer Key
+- `CONSUMER_SECRET` : Your Twitter Consumer Secret
+- `ACCESS_TOKEN` : Your Twitter Access Token
+- `ACCESS_TOKEN_SECRET` : Your Twitter Access Token Secret

-  4. *Now you're ready to birdwatch!* :bowtie:
+*Now you're ready to birdwatch!* :bowtie:

 ## Usage